tensorflow/tensorflow/tensorflow/contrib/cmake/README.md

 This directory contains CMake files for building TensorFlow on Microsoft Windows and Linux.
 [CMake](https://cmake.org) is a cross-platform tool that can generate build scripts for multiple build systems, including Microsoft Visual Studio and GCC.
-The method suppose could work on MacOS, but not tested yet.
+"The method has not been tested on Mac OS X.

 **N.B.** We provide Linux build instructions primarily for the purpose of testing the build.
 We recommend using the standard Bazel-based build on